William Remington: Aftermath

-Press attention focused on whether more should have been done to protect him in prison, and whether his murder was motivated by anti-communism.
+Press attention focused on whether more should have been done to protect Remington in prison, and whether his murder was motivated by anti-communism.
 When Cagle confessed, the FBI instructed him to describe the crime as if he and McCoy had been trying to rob Remington.

-When McCoy confessed four days later, he said he hated Remington for being a Communist and denied any robbery motive.
+When McCoy confessed four days later, he said he hated Remington for being a communist and denied any robbery motive.

-Worried that Cagle and McCoy's confessions might be ruled inadmissible and afraid that a jury would be sympathetic towards men who murdered a Communist, U.S. attorney J. Julius Levy accepted pleas of second degree murder from McCoy and Cagle.
-They received life sentences.
+Worried that Cagle and McCoy's confessions might be ruled inadmissible, and afraid that a jury would be sympathetic toward men who murdered a communist, U.S. attorney J. Julius Levy later accepted guilty pleas of second degree murder from McCoy, Cagle, and Parker.
+McCoy and Cagle both received life sentences, while Parker received a 20-year sentence.